sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_column_level_security/security_column_level_security.md

 For the description, we will use `Permit administrators and Sales Managers to access the customer details column.
 Restrict all others`

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> It's highly recommended that you set a default value for user attributes when configuring for CLS.
+<strong>IMPORTANT:</strong><br> We strongly recommended that you set a default value for user attributes when configuring for CLS.
 If you don't set a value it defaults to (2) Restricted.
-Restricted = column is hidden from view.
+Restricted means column is not accessible unless explicitly granted to a team.
 </aside>

 <img src="assets/cls2.png" width="800"/>

-The new user attribute is created.
+The new user attribute is created and restricted to all users in the organization (for now).

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->